Firdawws/WholesaleCustomersData-using-KMeans/README.md

 ---
 ## 🔍 Project Workflow
 ### **part 1.Data preprocessing and EDA**
-✔️Load dataset and view the data. using pdf.head() ✔️Handle missing values,duplicates (if any).
+✔️Load dataset and view the data.

+✔️Handle missing values,duplicates (if any).

 ✔️Visualize the data using histograms, scatter and boxplots plots.

-✔️Identify correlations between features using Heatmap ✔️Detect and treat outliers using boxplots.
+✔️Identify correlations between features using Heatmap

+✔️Detect and treat outliers using boxplots.

 ✔️Normalize the data for uniform scaling.

 ### Part 2: Optimal Number of Clusters